Geoff Wilson (Canadian politician)

 Geoff Wilson (born September 24, 1941) is a Canadian former politician.

 Career

-An accountant and lawyer by profession, Wilson was first elected to the House of Commons of Canada as the Progressive Conservative Member of Parliament for Swift Current—Maple Creek, Saskatchewan in the 1984 federal election.
+An accountant and lawyer by profession, Wilson was first elected to the House of Commons of Canada as the Progressive Conservative member of Parliament for Swift Current—Maple Creek, Saskatchewan in the 1984 federal election.

-He was re-elected in 1988 in the new riding of Swift Current—Maple Creek—Assiniboia but defeated in 1993 by Lee Morrison of the Reform Party of Canada.
+Wilson was re-elected in 1988 in the new riding of Swift Current—Maple Creek—Assiniboia but defeated in 1993 by Lee Morrison of the Reform Party of Canada.